PjeterF/Nutrition-App/README.md

-This application allows for tracking the nutrient composition of a set of food items.
-It allows for searching the USDA food database and adding food items to a collection.
-Nutrients of food items in a collection are aggregated and displayed to provide nutritional information.
+The application enables users to track the nutrient content of various food items.
+It allows for searching the USDA food database and lets users to add food items to a collection.
+The app aggregates the nutrients from these items and displays nutritional information to help users monitor their intake.